Altares Dun & Bradstreet - General Terms & Conditions

-means the customer of D&B on whose behalf the MA has been signed or electronically accepted (as applicable);
+Means Customer of D&B on whose behalf this MA has been signed or electronically accepted (as applicable);

-means the date (i) the MA is signed on behalf of Customer, or (ii) if entered into electronically the date on which Customer signifies its acceptance of the MA in accordance with the procedures specified from time to time by D&B;
+Means the date (i) this MA is signed on behalf of Customer, or (ii) if entered into electronically the date on which Customer signifies its acceptance of this MA in accordance with the procedures specified from time to time by D&B;

-means (i) if a party is being declared bankrupt, applying for a suspension of payments or petitioning for application of the debt restructuring provision referred to in the Dutch Bankruptcy Act and for any other relevant law, or, to the extent applicable, steps are taken to put a party into administration, propose or enter into any arrangement, scheme, moratorium, compromise or composition with that party’s creditors, take any other steps to enter insolvency proceedings and/or wind up that party, (ii) if a party shall be unable to pay its debts, (iii) if a trustee receiver, administrative receiver or similar officer is appointed in respect of all or any material part of the business or assets of a party; (iv) if a meeting is convened for the purpose of considering a resolution, or other steps are taken for the winding up of any party (otherwise than for the purpose of an amalgamation or reconstruction) or for the making of an administration order or other appointment of an administrator in respect of a party, or any such order or appointment is made or effective resolution is passed to wind up a party;
+means (i) if a Party is being declared bankrupt or applying for a suspension of payments, or, to the extent applicable, steps are taken to put a Party into administration, propose or enter into any arrangement, scheme, moratorium, compromise or composition with that Party’s creditors, take any other steps to enter insolvency proceedings and/or wind up that Party, (ii) if a Party shall be unable to pay its debts, (iii) if a trustee receiver, administrative receiver or similar officer is appointed in respect of all or any material part of the business or assets of a Party; (iv) if a meeting is convened for the purpose of considering a resolution, or other steps are taken for the winding up of any Party (otherwise than for the purpose of an amalgamation or reconstruction) or for the making of an administration order or other appointment of an administrator in respect of a Party, or any such order or appointment is made or effective resolution is passed to wind up a Party;

 Intellectual Property Rights